D-DOT'S FIRST FLEET OF NEW BUSES

 Unfortunately, the cushioned seating became targets of vandalism, and were replaced with more conventional black color

-seats when the coaches were rehabbed some years later.
+seats when these coaches were rehabbed some years later.

 (Photos courtesy of the Schramm Collection)